TheMicronauts/TORAIZ-AS-1-Help/README.md

 <img width="1726" alt="AS-1 rà0" src="https://github.com/user-attachments/assets/c7efe647-aec5-462a-95ca-e7ffa7f0f65a" />

-*Cubendo’s List Editor (best in class – other DAWs, seriously, take note and copy)*
+*Cubendo’s List Editor (best in class – other DAWs, seriously, take note, copy it, improve it if you can)*

 ### Converting NRPNs Into Single CCs